nerdsquirrel/wiki-search/README.md

 # wiki-search
-This repository is to get content from wikipedia search.
+This repository is to get content from wikipedia using wikipedia API.